 Are all green vegetables good for diabetics?

-Yes, most green vegetables are beneficial for diabetes due to their nutrient density, low carb content, and high fiber.
-Examples include broccoli, green beans, zucchini, cucumbers, and leafy greens like spinach and kale.
+Yes, most of the green vegetables, they are beneficial for the diabetes since of their nutrient density, low carb content and high fiber.
+Cases in point are broccoli, French beans, zucchini, cucumber, and leafy green like spinach and kale.

 What is the number 1 vegetable to avoid?